 Types of Doors Depending on Mechanism

-The shutters are fixed with double action spring hinges which hold the shutter in the closed position when not in use.
+When pulled or pushed, the door normally turns on the hinges.
+It may also be pivoted from the head jamb.
+The shutters are fixed with double-action spring hinges which hold the shutter in the closed position when not in use.

-CONS: If the door opens inside and people present an accident might occur
+- If the door opens inside and people are present an accident might occur.

 Revolving Door

-Revolving door has four or more leaves radiating from a central shaft which rotate about vertical axis forming sections or compartments
+The revolving door has four or more leaves radiating from a central shaft which rotate about the vertical axis forming sections or compartments.

-CONS: Few are very narrow and difficult to push, confuse if two people enter at same time
+Cons: Few are very narrow and difficult to push, and confusing if two people enter at the same time.

 Folding Door

-Folding doors has even no. Of sections and folded in pairs
+Folding doors have even no. of sections and folded in pairs.
+Hinged door panels fold against one another when opened.

-Mostly used as room divider and create visual extension as a single room.
+Mostly used as a room divider and creates visual extension as a single room.

 Sliding Door

-Door is provided with top and bottom guide rails where the shutters slide
+The door is provided with top and bottom guide rails where the shutters slide.
+In this type of door, the shutter can slide sideways, or upwards.

-Suitable for shop, sheds, godowns, garage, offices where wider openings are required
+Suitable for shops, sheds, godowns, garages, and offices where wider openings are required.

 Collapsible Door

-Door is fabricated with mild steel sections of vertical sections and braces
+- The door is fabricated with mild steel sections of vertical sections and braces.

-CONS: Noisy, collects more dust and not for aesthetic purpose
+Cons: Noisy, collects more dust, and not for aesthetic purposes

 Rolling Door

-Shutter consists of thin steel slabs interlocked to each other and coiled upon pipe shaft-mounted top of opening
+- The shutter consists of thin steel slabs interlocked to each other and coiled upon the pipe shaft-mounted top of the opening.

 Types of Doors Based on Construction and Components